aishameriane/Presentations/README.md

 # Presentations, talks, etc
 Repository for presentations in conferences, events and others, starting in 2017.
+I'm discontinuing this and moving the list to my website.

 <img src="http://phdcomics.com/comics/archive/phd012113s.gif" width="500" align = "right">